 Another great passion in our senior rabbi’s professional life is the cultural arts.
 He has produced multiple theatrical performances, and brings his own dramatic writings and Iyyunim (liturgical poems) into our community each Shabbat.
 Rabbi Krichiver seeks to engage and inspire through creative expressions of Judaism – music, visual art, and especially theater.
 He is a Wexner Fellow and a Bronfman Alum.
 He is a founding clergy member of IndyCAN, a community organizing group partnering with religious institutions city-wide.
 He also serves as a Board Member at Second Helpings and Planned Parenthood.
 He participates in the Northside Clergy Group, creating interfaith programming throughout Indianapolis, and serves on the Advisory Committee for Goldman Union Camp Institute, his childhood camp.
 He is past chair of the Indiana Board of Rabbis.

 Rabbi Krichiver is married to Tami Krichiver, a licensed clinical psychologist who shares her beautiful voice with us as cantorial soloist.
 The love of their lives is their daughter, Sierra.

-Cantor Aviva Marer is thrilled to be joining the wonderful and dynamic clergy team at Indianapolis Hebrew Congregation.
+Cantor Aviva Marer is thrilled to be a part of the dynamic clergy team at Indianapolis Hebrew Congregation.
 Born into a family of Bene Israel Jews from India, Cantor Marer grew up in Canada with a strong sense of cultural Indian Judaism.
-Bene Israel Jews can be traced back to the early 15th century, and Cantor Marer’s grandfather built the first synagogue in New Delhi, which still stands to this day.
-She enjoys teaching about her heritage and was honored to have been featured in the Smithsonian’s 2014 touring exhibit Beyond Bollywood: Indian Americans Shaping the Nation.
+Bene Israel Jews can be traced back to the early 15th century, and Cantor Marer’s grandfather helped build the first synagogue in New Delhi, which still stands to this day.
+She enjoys teaching about her heritage and has been featured in the Smithsonian’s touring exhibit Beyond Bollywood: Indian Americans Shaping the Nation.